charmarr/.github/profile/README.md

 This solved two of the major problems I had with existing ARR solutions:
 1. **Automated cross-application configuration** through relations
-2. **Charm based thin automation wrappers** that could resolve some complexities of K8s including networking, storage, ingress, etc.
+2. **Charm based thin automation wrappers** that could resolve some complexities of K8s including networking, storage, ingress etc.
 2. **Modular opt-in features** like observability, service mesh, secrets management, etc.

 But to take advantage of all the previously mentioned stuff, the ARR applications must be "charmed."
 And hence the **Charmarr project** was born.